A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera

-\textbf{STEP 7:} We must choose the unique solution from fake solutions through the cheirality check.
+\textbf{STEP 7:} We must choose the unique solution from invalid solutions through the cheirality check.
 Fig.~\ref{fig:cheiralityCheck} shows four possible real solutions, which are $\{L_1, C_1\}$, $\{L_2, C_1\}$, $\{L_3, C_2\}$ and $\{L_4, C_2\}$ in terms of a combination of the LRF frame and the camera frame.

-The unique solution $\{L_1, C_1\}$ is determined as the following.
+The unique solution $\{L_1, C_1\}$ is determined as follows.
 Both the LRF and the camera must face towards the same direction, and three laser points ${^L}\mathbf{p}_1$, ${^L}\mathbf{p}_2$ and ${^L}\mathbf{p}_3$ after transformation to the camera frame must be in front of the camera.
+These two conditions are